marcel-goldschen-ohm/NEU-365P-385L-Spring-2021/README.md

 There are no prerequisites for the course. *However, you are expected to be familiar with basic mathematical functions and concepts, and you will be asked to perform quantitative calcualtions.*

+## Requirements

+* You must bring a laptop to class for hands on participation.
+If you do not own a laptop, contact your department or the College of Natural Sciences to obtain a loaner for the duration of the course.
+* Install Python on the laptop you will bring to class (see instructions below).
+* Attend class both motivated and prepared to work hard!
+* Conduct yourself in a respectful manner at all times.
+* Have fun!

 ## Course Details

 * Time: TR 2:00-3:30 PM